 • Five Sony HD camera test with Keanu Reeves and Hugo Weaving (Summer 2000)

-• Proof of concept results presented to Warner and Wachowski Brothers for greenlighting vfx work in Matrix sequels (November 2000)
+• Proof of concept results presented to Warner and Wachowski Brothers for greenlighting VFX work in Matrix sequels (November 2000)

 • Matrix 2&3 Universal Capture shoot in Sydney (May 2002 this is what the pictures are from)

-• Burly Brawl in Matrix Reloaded – 3-d head replacements and entirely computer generated sequences using UCAP heads for Agent Smith, Neo, Morpheus (Spring 2003)
+• Burly Brawl in Matrix Reloaded – 3-d head replacements and entirely computer-generated sequences using UCAP heads for Agent Smith, Neo, Morpheus (Spring 2003)

 HiDef Capture Setup

 The team used a carefully placed array of five synchronized cameras that captured the actor’s performance in ambient lighting.
-For the best image quality they deployed a sophisticated arrangement of Sony/Panavision HDW-F900 cameras and computer workstations that captured the images in uncompressed digital format straight to hard disks at data rates close to 1G/sec.
+For the best image quality, they deployed a sophisticated arrangement of Sony/Panavision HDW-F900 cameras and computer workstations that captured the images in uncompressed digital format straight to hard disks at data rates close to 1G/sec.

 Optical Flow Photogrammetry

 Optical flow was used to track each pixel’s motion over time in each camera view.
-The result of this process is then combined with a cyberscan model of a neutral expression of the actor and with photogrammetric reconstruction of the camera positions.
+The result of this process is then combined with a cyberscan model of a neutral expression of the actor and with a photogrammetric reconstruction of the camera positions.
 The algorithm works by projecting a vertex of the model into each of the cameras and then tracking the motion of that vertex in 2-d using the optical flow where at each frame the 3-d position is estimated using triangulation.
-The result is an accurate reconstruction of the path of each vertex though 3-d space over time.
+The result is an accurate reconstruction of the path of each vertex through 3-d space over time.

 Keyshaping, Adapt, Removing Global Motion

 Optical flow errors can accumulate over time, causing an undesirable drift in the 3-d reconstruction.
 To minimize the drift the team made use of reverse optical flow.
-The problem was eliminated by introducing a manual keyshaping step: when the flow error becomes unacceptably large the geometry was manually corrected and the correction is then algorithmically propagated to previous frames.
+The problem was eliminated by introducing a manual key shaping step: when the flow error becomes unacceptably large the geometry was manually corrected and the correction is then algorithmically propagated to previous frames.
 The reconstructed motion contains the global “rigid” head movement.
-In order to attach facial performances to CG bodies or blend between different performances this movement must be removed.
-We estimate the rigid transformation using a least squares fit of a neutral face and then subtract this motion to obtain the non-rigid deformation.
+In order to attach facial performances to CG bodies or blend between different performances, this movement must be removed.
+We estimate the rigid transformation using a least-squares fit of a neutral face and then subtract this motion to obtain the non-rigid deformation.

 Texture Map Extraction

 For believable facial rendering to be done one needs to vary the face texture over time.
-The fact that the team did not use any markers on the face to assist feature tracking gave the important advantage that they could combine the images from the multiple camera views over time to produce animated seamless UV color maps capturing important textural variation across the face, such as the forming of fine wrinkles or changes in color due to strain, in high-res detail on each side of the face.
+The fact that the team did not use any markers on the face to assist feature tracking gave the important advantage that they could combine the images from the multiple camera views overtime to produce animated seamless UV color maps capturing important textural variation across the face, such as the forming of fine wrinkles or changes in color due to strain, in high-res detail on each side of the face.